The Pay and Non-Pay Content of Job Ads: Introduction

 In this paper, we study in detail the information content of job ads.
-Our first objective is to systematically quantify what workers can learn about the pay and non-pay attributes of jobs from the texts of job ads.
-Our second objective is to provide a detailed description of how different employers--characterized both in terms of their pay premiums and amenity values--advertise different types of pay and non-pay attributes in job ads.
-Our third objective is to provide statistical measures of how well publicly advertised job attributes predict employer pay premiums and amenity values.
-Our fourth and final objective is to introduce quantitative measures of ad informativeness in an economic framework that allows us to study counterfactual job mobility flows under alternative informational environments.
+Our first objective is to provide a detailed description of the pay and non-pay content advertised by employers in their vacancies.
+Our second objective is to analyze how employers of varying quality, as characterized by several alternative measures, systematically advertise different types of pay and non-pay attributes in their job ads.
+Our third and final objective is to separately quantify the contribution of advertised amenities to labor market inequality, providing empirical content to the amenity index typically featured in structural models of the labor market.

-To characterize the distribution of job attributes advertised by employers in job ads, we use the near-universe of publicly posted vacancies in Norway between 2002 and 2019.
-A key contribution of our paper is to systematically extract job attributes from these texts.
-Using tools from natural language processing, we identify close to fifty commonly advertised pay and non-pay attributes, such as ``competitive pay,'' ``flexible work hours,'' and ``nice work environment.''
-We build a large collection of unique expressions associated with each attribute, which we make publicly available online for other researchers to use.\footnote{The full list of expressions is available in an online repository, accessible through this \href{https://github.com/raudoly/content_job_ads}{ {\bf{link}}}.} This approach allows us to identify a large number of job attributes and to transparently map each attribute to many alternative expressions.
+To characterize the distribution of job attributes advertised in job ads, we use the near-universe of publicly posted vacancies in Norway.
+A key contribution is to systematically extract a broad range of pay and non-pay job attributes from these texts.
+Using natural language processing tools, we identify nearly fifty commonly advertised pay and non-pay attributes, such as ``competitive pay,'' ``flexible work hours,'' and ``nice work environment.''
+We build a large collection of unique natural language expressions associated with each attribute that we make publicly available.\footnote{The full list is available at: \url{https://zenodo.org/records/14973628}.}

-We find that about 55 percent of job ads provide some pay-related information, with 27 percent revealing explicit information on salaries, such as by mentioning an actual salary number, a salary bracket, or indicating that pay is set by a collective agreement.
-Moreover, nearly all ads feature information on some amenity attributes, such as contract duration, irregular hours, shift work, flexible work hours, workplace attributes, task-related attributes, or other minor perks.
-These results clearly suggest that employers use the texts of publicly posted job ads to advertise characteristics of jobs that workers potentially value.
+We find that about 60\% of job ads provide pay-related information, with 30\% revealing explicit salary information, such as an actual salary figure, a salary bracket, or referring to a collective bargaining agreement.
+Nearly all ads also feature non-pay amenities, such as contract duration, irregular hours, shift work, flexible work hours, workplace attributes, task-related attributes, or other minor perks.
+These results indicate that employers advertise a broad range of pay and non-pay attributes when attracting workers.